finos/htc-grid/docs/workshop/content/20_deploy_htc/40_prerequisites/_index.en.md

 ## Create the infrastructure for storing the state of the HTC Grid

 The following step creates 3 S3 buckets that will be needed during the installation:
-* 2 buckets will store the state of the terraform deployment
+* 2 buckets will store the state of the different terraform deployments
-* 1 bucket will store the HTC artifacts (lambda to be executed by the agent)
+* 1 bucket will store the HTC artifacts (the lambda to be executed by the agent)

 ```
 make init-grid-state  TAG=$TAG REGION=$HTCGRID_REGION